samuelgebing/samuelgebing.github.io/README.md

 # Introduction
-This is not a common README.
-Here are my annotations that I did on the course "HTML Básico" from Fundação Bradesco.
-The codes will be in another files.
+Into this repository, I will put all codes, like a personal blog with the evolution of my programming habilities.
+The idea is growing up according my studies.

+## Courses

+### Fundação Bradesco

+1 - HTML Básico (02-06-2022 to...)

-## Seasons
+## Books

-1 - Introduction
+1 - Head First - Programming (02-13-2022 to ...)

-2 - HTML and the web

-3 - Creating a HTML document

-4 - Formatting a HTML document

-5 - Creating Lists

-6 - Inserting images

-7 - Creating links

-8 - Combining tags

-9 - Using mapped images

-## Annotations from Introduction
+## Annotations

-### Home page
-Home page --> normally named as index.htm or default.htm, or with the extension .html
+Home page --> normally named as index.html or default.html

-### Protocols
-HTTP (Hyper Text Transfer Protocol) -->

-FTP -->

-TCP -->

-IP -->